the-via/website/docs/configuring_qmk.md

 Unless a keyboard is implementing its own storage of state, there is no need to set anything.
 By enabling VIA, the defaults are set to use EEPROM memory as above.
 By default, dynamic keymaps are configured to use 4 layers, and the remaining EEPROM memory (up to 1K) is used for macros.

-## Changes to keyboard directory’s `config.h` (optional)

-### Change `BOOTMAGIC_LITE_ROW`, `BOOTMAGIC_LITE_COLUMN`

-If the Esc key (or top left key) of the keyboard is not at matrix position (0,0), then explicitly set `BOOTMAGIC_LITE_ROW` and `BOOTMAGIC_LITE_COLUMN` in `config.h` at the keyboard level.
-For consistency, it should be set to the top left key of the keyboard, even if this is not the Esc key (e.g. left side numpad keyboards, 40% and smaller keyboards, etc).
-Always test this works before submitting the PR to QMK.

-You may want to consider enabling bootmagic lite at the keyboard level (i.e. adding `"bootmagic": true` to the `features` list in `info.json`).
-This will automatically be enabled for VIA-enabled builds, but it is useful for VIA-disabled builds so that the device can be switched into bootloader mode without requiring a `QK_BOOT` keycode or pressing the reset button on the PCB.

 ## Running out of space?

 Keyboards with many features and/or large keymaps may fail to compile with VIA support if there is not enough flash memory or EEPROM available.

 Reducing the number of dynamic keymap layers available will lower EEPROM usage and firmware size.
-This can be accomplished by setting `DYNAMIC_KEYMAP_LAYER_COUNT` appropriately in the keymap directory's `config.h`:
+This can be accomplished by setting `dynamic_keymap.layer_count` appropriately in `info.json`:

+    "dynamic_keymap": {
-    #define DYNAMIC_KEYMAP_LAYER_COUNT 3
+        "layer_count": 3
+    }

 To reduce firmware size, consider turning on link time optimization by adding `LTO_ENABLE = yes` to the keymap directory's `rules.mk` file.
 This may have unexpected side effects on keyboards using ARM processors, so test thoroughly with it enabled and disabled.